Hand Powered Flashlight

 Are they practical?

 It turns out that 30 seconds is a long time to shake a flashlight!
-It's beyond the capability of all the kids I know.
+But it is reported to be sufficiently bright.

 Tips